eldstal/dvoynik/README.md

 # dvoynik
-Detect doppelganger websites by their appearance.
+Detect doppelganger websites by their appearance and page title.

 Dvoynik crawls and screenshots websites from a list of domains, then uses a perceptive hash and a clustering algorithm to identify sites which look alike.